Francesco Antonio Vallotti: Life

 He was born in Vercelli.
 He studied with G. A. Bissone at the church of St. Eusebius.
 Noticed by the Padre Beccaria of Vercelli, he was sent to complete the novitiate in Chamberry circa 1715.
-He returned to Savoy and joined the Franciscan order in 1716. he studied philosophy in Cuneo, and theology in Padua.
+He returned to Savoy and joined the Franciscan order in 1716.
+He studied philosophy in Cuneo and theology in Padua.
 He was ordained as a priest in 1720.
-In 1722 he became an organist at the Basilica di Sant'Antonio in Padua, and would eventually become maestro there in 1730, succeeding maestro Calegari, and would hold that position for the next fifty years.
-Here he would meet and work with another theorist and composer named Giuseppe Tartini.
+In 1722 he became an organist at the Basilica di Sant'Antonio in Padua, and eventually become maestro there in 1730, succeeding maestro Calegari, and held that position for the next fifty years.
+Here he met and worked with another theorist and composer named Giuseppe Tartini.
 Vallotti died in Padua on 10 January 1780.

 Theory

 Vallotti spent a great deal of thought on the theory of harmony and counterpoint.
-His theoretical endeavours would culminate in 1779 with the publishing of his 167-page, four volume work, Della scienza teorica e pratica della moderna musica (On the scientific theory and practice of modern music), just before the end of his life.
+His theoretical endeavours would culminate in 1779 with the publishing of his 167-page, four-volume work, Della scienza teorica e pratica della moderna musica (On the scientific theory and practice of modern music), just before the end of his life.

 One of his most frequently cited contributions to theory was his development of a system of Well temperament, known today as Vallotti temperament, which was one of many systems of instrumental tuning for the accommodation of composition in every key.
-Specifically, the six diatonic fifths F-C-G-D-A-E-B are all tuned 1/6 of a comma flat, while the remaining six fifths B-F#-C#-G#-D#-A#-F are all tuned pure.
+Specifically, the six diatonic fifths F-C-G-D-A-E-B are all tuned 1/6 of a comma flat, while the remaining six-fifths B-F#-C#-G#-D#-A#-F are all tuned pure.
 This leads to thirds quite close to pure (compared to equal temperament) in the 'home' keys of F, C and G major and in D, A, E and B minor.
 1/6 comma extended meantone intonation (the 55-comma system) was the standard intonation ideal in the 18th century.
 On the other hand, there were very impure Pythagorean thirds in the remote keys of B, F# and C# major and in G#, Eb, Bb and F minor.
 The keys in between progressed from meantone to Pythagorean as the number of accidentals increased, with Eb and A major (the two 'intermediate' major keys) having thirds the same width as in modern 12-tone equal temperament.
 In effect, the 'simpler' the key, the closer it is to meantone intonation, and the more remote the key, the closer it is to Pythagorean intonation, and the 'middle' keys are similar to equal temperament.

 Young temperament (q.v.)
 No.2 has the same structure as Vallotti's, except that there the split happens at C rather than F: that is, the block of fifths C-G-D-A-E-B-F# are all tuned 1/6 of a comma flat, and F#-C#-G#-D#-A#-F-C are all tuned pure.